Sample Preparation Do's and Don'ts

 Selected references drawn from the NIR Accuracy Course supplemental materials.

-- Why Control Temperature for More Accurate and Reproducible NIR Results (, leading instrument manufacturer).
+3. Why Control Temperature for More Accurate and Reproducible NIR Results (leading instrument manufacturer).
 (2024).
-Impact of Temperature on NIR Predictions.This source explains that temperature a lot influences NIR spectra and prediction outcomes.
-Controlling sample temperature or implementing temperature correction is needed for improving accuracy and reproducibility.https://www.metrohm.com/en/discover/blog/2024/nirs-temperature-control.html
+Impact of Temperature on NIR Predictions.This source explains that temperature significantly influences NIR spectra and prediction outcomes.
+Controlling sample temperature or implementing temperature correction is required for improving accuracy and reproducibility.https://www.metrohm.com/en/discover/blog/2024/nirs-temperature-control.html

-- BUCHI NIR.
+4. BUCHI NIR.
 (2017).
-Sample Selection for Quantitative NIR.This article provides best practices for sample planning in quantitative NIR methods, emphasizing its critical role in the method development process.SpectroScience NIR Fundamentals course
+Sample Selection for Quantitative NIR.This article provides best practices for sample planning in quantitative NIR methods, emphasizing its critical role in the method development process.SpectroScience NIR Fundamentals Course

 Continue learning: NIR Spectroscopy Training Online | NIR Fundamentals Course — 32 Lessons